a-benamor/weather-app/README.md

 ## About the project

 This project was made for educational purpose only in order to build an interactive web page using ECMAScript 6.
+It is the course project of the [Accelerated ES6 JavaScript training](https://www.udemy.com/certificate/UC-5TOKKSMK/) online course.

 This is a complete re-write from ECMAScript 5 to ECMAScript 6 of the  [weather-app-es5](https://github.com/abenamor9/weather-app-es5) project.